 When a serial transfer is complete, the SPIF bit is set (one) and an interrupt is generated if SPIE in SPCR is set (one) and global interrupts are enabled.
-If $\overline{SS}$ is an input and is driven low when the SPI is in Master mode, this will also set the SPIF Flag.
-SPIF is cleared by hardware when executing the corresponding Interrupt Handling Vector.
-Alternatively, the SPIF bit is cleared by first reading the SPI Status Register with SPIF set (one), then by accessing the SPI Data Register (SPDR).
+If SS is an input and is driven low when the SPI is in master mode, this will also set the SPIF flag.
+SPIF is cleared by hardware when executing the corresponding interrupt handling vector.
+Alternatively, the SPIF bit is cleared by first reading the SPI status register with SPIF set (one), then accessing the SPI Data Register (SPDR).

-• Bit 6 - WCOL: Write Collision Flag
+• Bit 6 - WCOL: Write COLlision flag

-The WCOL bit is set if the SPI Data Register (SPDR) is written during a data transfer.
-The WCOL bit (and the SPIF bit) are cleared (zero) by first reading the SPI Status Register with WCOL set (one), and then by accessing the SPI Data Register.

-Bits 5..1 - Res: Reserved Bits
+The WCOL bit is set if the SPI data register (SPDR) is written during a data transfer.
+The WCOL bit (and the SPIF bit) are cleared (zero) by first reading the SPI Status Register with WCOL set (one), and then accessing the SPI Data Register. • Bit 5..1 - Res: Reserved bits